pablopertusa/nuwe_data_ml/README.md

 The `models` folder will store the trained classification model, and the `predictions` folder should contain the `predictions.json` file with your model's predicted insect categories.

-## 🎯 Tasks:
+## 🎯 Tasks

 Your mission is to <u>**develop a model that classifies insects into their respective categories (0, 1, or 2) based on sensor readings**</u>.
 This task will involve analyzing sensor data like 'Sensor_alpha', 'Sensor_beta', and so on, to determine the category of the insect.
 The provided dataset has been pre-processed and split into training and testing sets for your convenience.

-## 📊 Data Processing:

-Data preprocessing should be applied to normalize or scale the continuous sensor variables.

-## 🤖 Model:

-You are at liberty to choose the classification algorithm.
-Whether it be a decision tree, random forest, or a more sophisticated ensemble or deep learning model, select the one that you believe will perform the best for this classification task.

 ## 📤 Submission

-To carry out this challenge, we expect to obtain a file in json format whose name is `predictions.json`, where we will have as key the test_id, from the file user_test.csv and as value the prediction of the marketing_target column that has as values 1,2 and 3 (low, medium, high). predictions.json:
+To carry out this challenge, we expect to obtain a file in json format whose name is `predictions.json`, where we will have as key the `Unnamed : 0` column from the test.csv and as value the prediction of the `Insect` , that has as values 0, 1 and 2. predictions.json:
 ```json
 {